HassanSalama98/iscminerextensions/README.md

 ###### Running the Application
 `$ python FlaskServer.py`

+**_The server application will be hosted on port 5000.
+The main page does not display any information but the different routes, for example ('/generalOrderPie'), do._**

 ###### **Important Notes**
 *In case there are issues with the installment of GraphViz:*